joemcmanus/teamTime/README.md

 # teamTime
 ----

-Team Time is a tool to aid solve the problem of keeping track of time of a globably distributed team.
+teamTime is a tool to aid the problem of keeping track of time for a globably distributed team.

-You will need to put the name of your teammates in staff.csv using the format name, timezone, city .
+You will need to put the name of your teammates in staff.csv using the format name, timezone, city.
+Take a look at https://raw.githubusercontent.com/joemcmanus/teamTime/master/example.csv

+    Alice,US/Eastern,New York New York
+    Bob,US/Central,Chicago Illinois
+    Charlie,Africa/Abidjan, Abidjan
+    Doug,America/Tijuana, Tijuana Mexico
+    Ed,America/Winnipeg, Winnipeg
+    Frank,Asia/Dubai,Dubai

 Questions/Feedback/Feature Requests?
 Please let me know.